U.S. chip subsidy effort faces pushback over China issues

 Rubio's office said it was still working on getting his amendment incorporated.
 When he proposed his amendment for counterintelligence screening last week, he noted the much needed investments would "mean nothing if they are stolen by foreign adversaries, including the Chinese Communist Party."

-Any restrictions on subsidies to foreign companies would likely benefit Intel Corp, the long-time U.S. national champion in chip-making that has promised to redouble its efforts in the most advanced technologies and spend more than $20 billion on new U.S. plants.
+Any restrictions on subsidies to foreign companies would likely benefit Intel Corp (INTC.O), the long-time U.S. national champion in chip-making that has promised to redouble its efforts in the most advanced technologies and spend more than $20 billion on new U.S. plants.

-Intel last year moved to sell off its only chip factory in China to SK Hynix.
+Intel last year moved to sell off its only chip factory in China to SK Hynix (000660.KS).

 Derek Scissors, of the conservative American Enterprise Institute, who studies China and security issues, said companies should be forced to make a choice.